tardate/LittleArduinoProjects/README.md

-# 432 Little Electronics and Arduino Projects
+# 433 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [StepperMotors/28BYJ48](./Kinetics/StepperMotors/28BYJ48) - all about the 28BYJ-48 unipolar stepper motor and driving it with an Arduino.
+> Latest addition:sparkles: [AdjustablePowerSupplyKit](./Equipment/AdjustablePowerSupplyKit) - building a popular 30V/3A adjustable power supply kit, making an enclosure and testing.

 Just my collection of electronics projects, many involving an Arduino in one way or another.